 Respite child care can only be provided at one premise per First Nation.
 First Nations are responsible for ensuring that up-to-date records of the name and address of the child and family program providing respite child care is reported to the ministry.
-Please send your updates to tpa.edu.EarlyLearning@ontario.ca and copy your Early Years Advisor.
+Please send your updates to tpa.edu.EarlyLearning@ontario.ca.